18020132/dao-duc-tung.github.io/src/pages/ml-skills/machine-learning-infrastructure-interview/machine-learning-infrastructure-interview-questions/index.md

   - An open question to see your viewpoint when it comes to MLOps
 - What do you think about different teams in an organization?
   - An open question to check how you collaborate with teammates and what you think about different team members in various roles with different responsibilities
-- What approach do you take when you work with team members as a leader?
+- Which approach do you take when you work with team members as a leader?
 - Do you think embedded systems or hardware knowledge are needed for a computer science engineer?
   - An open question to see your viewpoint as an engineer

 ## Ending

 And that's all for the **Machine Learning Infrastructure Interview** series.
-Thank you, my reader, for being a part of this series and making it happen.
+Thank you for being a part of this series and making it happen.
 Please don't hesitate to contact me if you have any questions.
-I hope to see you again soon in the future series when I reach the next level of my career path.
+Hope to see you again soon in the future series when I reach the next level of my career path.

 <!-- MARKDOWN LINKS & IMAGES -->